esl/elixirconf-eu-jekyll/_trainings/rebuild-phoenix-from-scratch.md

 event_date: 6 Oct
 venue: Online
 description: A mix of both theory and hands on exercise on Phoenix and Ecto libraries.
-title: Rebuild Phoenix from Scratch
+name: Rebuild Phoenix from Scratch
 trainers:
 - _participants/shankar-dhanasekaran.md